Screen Free Ramadan Activities for Muslim Children

 Every family’s Ramadan looks different.
 What matters most is creating an environment where children feel included, calm, and supported.

-Screen-free activities are not about restriction they’re about offering alternatives that nourish creativity, focus, and emotional wellbeing.
+Screen-free activities are not about restriction; they’re about offering alternatives that nourish creativity, focus, and emotional wellbeing.

 May this Ramadan bring ease, reflection, and barakah to your home.